 North Island Weather Events Primary Producer Finance Scheme

-The North Island Weather Events Primary Producer Finance Scheme is targeted at North Island land-based primary producer businesses that have been severely affected by the North Island Weather Events (NIWE) in early 2023, including Cyclone Gabrielle.
-The scheme is specifically for the North Island affected regions of Northland, Auckland, Waikato, Bay of Plenty, Tairāwhiti, Hawke's Bay, Tararua and Wairarapa.
-If you are a business that has been severely impacted and has a likelihood of being commercially viable again with further support, but can't currently access commercial finance from lenders, this scheme may be able to help.
-The scheme enables the Government, through Kānoa, to provide concessionary loans and equity finance to help severely impacted businesses get back to a point where they can re-engage with commercial lenders.
+The NIWE Primary Producer Finance Scheme targets North Island land-based primary producer businesses that were severely affected by the North Island weather events (NIWE) of early 2023, including Cyclone Gabrielle.
+The Scheme is specifically for such businesses in the North Island affected regions of Northland, Auckland, Waikato, Bay of Plenty, Tairāwhiti, Hawke's Bay, Tararua and Wairarapa.
+It enables the Government, through Kānoa, to provide concessionary loans and equity finance to help severely impacted businesses get back to a point where they can re-engage with commercial lenders.

 NIWE Isolated Rural Communities Recovery Fund

-This fund is available for various activities to support rural communities affected by the weather events.
+This fund was available for various activities to support rural communities affected by the weather events.
 This includes supporting the establishment and operations of hub locations, such as marae or other suitable facilities, to serve as central points for community support.

 More information about the NIWE Isolated Rural Communities Recovery Fund.